 In warm matter charged particles are constantly absorbing and emitting radiation photons.
 At the boundary between the warm matter and surrounding space radiation is constantly being emitted into space and is constantly being absorbed from space.
 When the rate of photon energy absorption equals the rate of photon energy emission the matter is at the same temperature as the radiation in the surrounding space.

 Similarly Earth absorbs a fraction of incident solar radiation and emits infrared thermal radiation.

 Steady State Emission temperature is the temperature at which the steady state absorbed thermal power from solar radiation equals the steady state emitted thermal infrared radiation power.

 Persons involved in analysis of atomic spectra, chemical reactions and solid state electrical phenomena usually don't care about the physical origin of h.
 They simplify their work by treating h as an independent physical constant.
 Further, many quantum mechanical calculations are done assuming Newtonian mechanics to make the equations simple enough for practical closed form solution.

 NUCLEAR PARTICLE INTERACTIONS:

 Nuclear particle interactions often occur at particle kinetic energies that are a significant fraction of the particle rest mass energy.
 Under these circumstances special relativity must be taken into account.
-Most practical nuclear calculations by engineers are done using simple cross section models and tabulated experimental results.
-Accurate quantum mechanical analysis of nuclear particle interactions tends to be the exclusive domain of high energy particle physicists.
+Most nuclear calculations by engineers are done using simple cross section models and tabulated experimental results.
+Accurate quantum mechanical analysis of nuclear particle interactions tends to be the domain of high energy particle physicists.